cemerick/clojurescript.test/README.md

 two arguments:

-1. The path to the clojurescript.test test runner script (denoted by `:cljs.testrunner`, which I'll explain momentarily…), and
+1. The path to the clojurescript.test test runner script (denoted by `:runner`, which I'll explain momentarily…), and
 2. The path to the ClojureScript compiler output (a lein-cljsbuild `:output-to` value defined elsewhere in the `project.clj`)

 clojurescript.test ships bundled with a test runner script (suitable for use with `phantomjs`, though there are rumors of it working nicely with `slimerjs` too).
-As long as you add clojurescript.test to your `project.clj` as a `:plugin`, then it will replace any occurrences of `:cljs.testrunner` in your `:test-commands` vectors with the path to that test runner script.
+As long as you add clojurescript.test to your `project.clj` as a `:plugin`, then it will replace any occurrences of `:runner` in your `:test-commands` vectors with the path to that test runner script.

 That default test runner script loads the output of the ClojureScript